-The D.P.T.
-Program has the requirement that all incoming students must have a laptop computer.
+The DPT Program has the requirement that all incoming students must have a laptop computer.
 Below is a list of the minimum recommendations for your laptop computer hardware.

-General Recommendations for Laptop Computers
+General Reccomendations for Laptop Computers

-Processor: Intel processor, or AMD Processor 2.0 GHz or greater

-Operating System: Windows 7 or later; Mac OS x 10.6 or higher

-Memory (RAM): 4 GB RAM or greater

-Storage: 120 GB SATA hard drive or greater

-Network: Built in LAN and 802.11 Wi-Fi

-Optical Drive: DVD+/- RW optical drive
+Processor: Intel or AMD processor, 2.0 GHz or greater Operating System: Windows 7 or later, Mac OSX10.6 or higher Memory (RAM): 4GB or greater Storage: 120 GB SATA hard drive or greater Video: 128 MB video card or integrated graphics Network: Built-in LAN and 802.11n Wi-Fi Optical Drive: DVD +/- RW optical drive (optional)